wware/nearly-functional-python/README.md

 This repository contains some ideas to make Python as nearly FP as possible, with some example code.

-How functional can python be?
-Functional languages have:
+Principles of functional programming

+* Functions are first-class objects (already baked into python)
-* Immutable values and variables and complex types
+* Immutable values and variables
 * Functions should not have side-effects (modifying global state, performing I/O)
+* Sophistocated, expressive types
-* Lazy evaluation
+* Iterators, lazy evaluation
-* Tail-call optimization
+* Tail-call recursion??
-* Algebraic data types

 So here are some things to try.